 - Assist you with getting insight in the classification of your products (and the corresponding duty rate) - Apply for a Binding Tariff Information (BTI) - Assist with the implementation of Global Trade Management systems - Determining a correct customs value; evaluate which elements should be included or excluded from your customs value - Help your business to get in control of its customs processes.
-For this purpose, there are a number of tools (e.g. our Customs Monitoring Tool and our Customs Insights Tool) that have proven to help businesses to be in control - Evaluate whether using free trade arrangements can lower the amount of payable customs duties in the EU - Assess whether any customs suspension regimes and/or simplifications may be applicable - Assist you with the application of customs authorisations (e.g. AEO, authorised exporter) - Help with getting the relevant authorisations (such as a tax warehouse authorisation) to be able to store and transport excise goods under suspension of excise duties - Assist with the process of determining whether goods would qualify as excise goods
+For this purpose, there are a number of tools (e.g. our Customs Monitoring Tool and our Customs Insights Tool) that have proven to help businesses to be in control - Evaluate whether using free trade arrangements can lower the amount of payable customs duties in the EU - Assess whether any customs suspension regimes and/or simplifications may be applicable - Assist you with the application of customs authorisations (e.g. AEO, authorised exporter) - Help with getting the relevant authorisations (such as a tax warehouse authorisation) to be able to store and transport excise goods under suspension of excise duties, as well as the transport excise goods for which excise duties are paid. - Assist with the process of determining whether goods would qualify as excise goods